Derived deformation theory of algebraic structures: Introduction

 \subsection{Motivations}

 As already mentioned, many algebraic structures of various types play a key role in algebra, topology, geometry and mathematical physics.
 This is the case of associative algebras, commutative algebras, Lie algebras, and Poisson algebras to name a few.
-All these kinds of algebra share a common feature, being defined by operations with several inputs and one single output (the associative product, the Lie bracket, the Poisson bracket).
+All these kinds of algebras share a common feature, being defined by operations with several inputs and one single output (the associative product, the Lie bracket, the Poisson bracket).
 The notion of operad is a unifying approach to encompass all these structures in a single formalism, and has proven to be a very powerful tool to study these structures, both from a combinatorial perspective and in a topological or dg-context\footnote{where the strict algebraic structure are no longer invariant under the natural equivalence of the underlying object and need to be replaced by their homotopy enhancement}.
 The first historical examples, of topological nature, are the operads of little $n$-disks discovered in the study of iterated loop spaces in the sixties.
-They are the first known examples of $E_n$-operads.
-Algebras governed by $E_n$-operads and their deformation theory play a prominent role in a variety of topics such as the study of iterated loop spaces, Goodwillie-Weiss calculus for embedding spaces, deformation quantization of Poisson manifolds and Lie bialgebras, factorization homology and derived symplectic/Poisson geometry~\cite{Ko1, Ko2, Lur0, Lur2, CPTVV, FG, Fra, Fre5, GTZ, Hin, Kap-TFT, KoSo, May, Preygel, Tam1, Toen-ICM}.
-In a highly non trivial way, one can prove in the $\mathbb{K}$-linear setting that for $n\geq 2$ such algebras incarnate an up to homotopy version of shifted dg Poisson algebras.
+Algebras governed by (versions of) these operads, as well as their dg-cousin formed by (shifted) Poisson algebras and their deformation theory play a prominent role in a variety of topics such as the study of iterated loop spaces, Goodwillie-Weiss calculus for embedding spaces, deformation quantization of Poisson manifolds and Lie bialgebras, factorization homology and derived symplectic/Poisson geometry~\cite{Ko1, Ko2, Lur0, Lur2, CPTVV, FG, Fra, Fre5, GTZ, Hin, Kap-TFT, KoSo, May, Preygel, Tam1, Toen-ICM}.